 Taking The Bearded Dragon With You

-Reptiles have a harder time during air flight because you’re unable to regulate the temperature.
+Reptiles have a more challenging time during air flight because they’re unable to regulate the temperature.

-Also, if your vacation includes a place inside with electricity, then you may consider bringing your pet.
+Also, if your vacation includes a place inside with electricity, you may consider bringing your pet.

 But if you’re outdoors without a place to plug in your UV lamp and keep the animal warm, you may be putting your bearded dragon in danger.